is served by the Cumbria

 Cumbria Archives catalogue

-include Westmorland Quarter Session records at Kendal.
-Individual names
+includes Westmorland Quarter Session records at Kendal.
+Individual

 of Genealogists Library in London also has much useful

 essential book for family historians is Cumbrian Ancestors